IRB Frequently Asked Questions

 How is a request for study continuation submitted for IRB review?

-Non eProtocol submission must use the Continuation form available on the IRB website. eProtocol submission must select the Continution Form on the users Active protocol listing.
+Non eProtocol submission must use the Continuation form available on the IRB website. eProtocol submission must select the Continuation Form on the users Active protocol listing.
 The type of review requested (expedited or full board) should be selected on the first page.

 Any study document previously approved by the IRB that is still in use and includes an IRB Approval Stamp with the expiration date must be included with the continuation submission.
 These previously approved documents will be updated with the new expiration date once approved.
 Therefore, two copies of these documents must be submitted with the Continuation Form.
 One copy will remain on file at the IRB and one will be returned to the PI.